Doctors Note Logo

 • Hyperthyroidism (overactive thyroid) can cause weight loss, anxiety, rapid heartbeat, and heat intolerance.

 One common cause of hyperthyroidism is an autoimmune condition that affects the thyroid.
-If you're experiencing symptoms like unexplained weight loss, rapid or irregular heartbeat, increased sweating, tremors, anxiety, or bulging eyes, you can check your symptoms with Ubie's free AI-powered Graves' Disease symptom checker to better understand what might be happening.
+If you're experiencing symptoms like unexplained weight loss, rapid or irregular heartbeat, increased sweating, tremors, anxiety, or bulging eyes, you can use Ubie's free AI-powered symptom checker to better understand what might be causing your symptoms and prepare for your doctor's visit.

 2. Diabetes